 Do you have a story that's Worth Repeating?
 Want to be a part of the show?
 Find one of the folks below and let them know, or email us at email@example.com.

 Emily is an OG storyboard.
 One could argue her time on with Worth Repeating is the one constant in her life.
-She has worked for the 80/20 Foundation, Weston Urban, Geekdom, and currently works for Sweb Development.
+She has worked for the 80/20 Foundation, Weston Urban, Geekdom, Sweb Development and now Overland Partners.
 She loves quiet Sunday brunches and thinking of ways to get San Antonio on the Map that don't include the River Walk.